-Bill and Ellen (not their real names) found a practice near them called Evolve Medical Clinics which had opened in 2014.
+Bill and Ellen (not their real names) found a practice near them called Evolve Direct Primary Care which had opened in 2014.
 After visiting and interviewing the physician there, Dr. Michael Freedman, Bill had this to say: “By adding less than $100 per month for me and my wife, we get all the primary and urgent care we need.
 Plus all 3 of our kids are covered for free.“

 “We feel like we have near-constant access to our doctor.
 A quick text or email or phone call–or even a FaceTime type visit–is often enough for Dr. Freedman to diagnose our problem.” –Ellen Peterson, Eastport resident.

 “It fits so much better with our busy family’s lifestyle.
 I can’t tell you how much time we’ve saved.
 Not to mention not having to rush home from work to be seen or waiting in a busy, dirty waiting room,” added Bill.

 The Problem: Hospitals Kill A Lot of People

 Last year, Johns Hopkins published a study that showed medical errors accounted for an estimated 250,000 deaths per year.